-Ovarian reserve refers to the number of follicles remaining in a woman’s ovaries at any given point in her life.
-From birth, each woman has a finite number of eggs — about 1 to 2 million.
-Over the years, this number gradually declines due to natural apoptosis, menstrual cycles, and ovarian aging.
-By puberty, this number is reduced to about 300,000–500,000 eggs, and around age 40, most women have fewer than 10,000 eggs left — many of which may have chromosomal abnormalities.
+Ovarian reserve refers to the total number of follicles remaining in a woman’s ovaries at any stage of her life.
+From birth, every woman has a finite number of eggs, approximately 1 million.
+Over time, this number gradually declines due to natural cell loss, menstrual cycles, and ovarian aging.
+By puberty, this number decreases to around 300,000–500,000 eggs, while by the age of 40, most women have fewer than 10,000 eggs remaining, many of which may present chromosomal abnormalities.

-The importance of ovarian reserve lies not only in the quantity but also in the quality of the remaining eggs.
-This quality declines significantly with age, leading to lower fertilization rates and dramatically higher risks of miscarriage.
-Ovarian reserve assessment is often one of the first and most critical tests performed during a fertility evaluation.
-Assessing ovarian reserve can also be important during adolescence when there is suspicion of polycystic ovary syndrome or premature ovarian insufficiency.
+The importance of ovarian reserve is not limited to egg quantity but also includes egg quality.
+Egg quality declines significantly with age, leading to lower fertilization rates and a substantially increased risk of miscarriage.
+Ovarian reserve testing is often one of the first and most important evaluations performed in assessing a woman’s fertility.
+It is also particularly relevant in adulthood when there is suspicion of conditions such as polycystic ovary syndrome (PCOS) or premature ovarian insufficiency (POI).

 When and Why We Evaluate Ovarian Reserve